+The proposed new route should generate sufficient ridership to produce a farebox recovery ratio comparable to that for similar existing service.
+Productivity of new services will be assessed after one year of implementation.

+Level of Development

-- Public Input: The consensus of a majority of the residents or political representatives of an area will be considered when new bus service is requested by individuals and/or communities.
-Such requests shall be documented through endorsement resolutions or other demonstrated interest.
-In addition, service requests that result from outreach meetings held in the community to discuss service will be considered and evaluated. - Potential Ridership: The proposed new route should generate sufficient ridership to produce a farebox recovery ratio comparable to that for similar existing service.
-Productivity of new services will be assessed after one year of implementation. - Level of Development: The number and square footage of major office and retail development in the request area should be at a level in similar areas where regular services are currently provided.
-Special consideration may be given to areas with established Transportation Management Associations (TMA) or Community Improvement Districts (CID) for new, supplemental or circulator services. - Demonstration Status: Any new bus route or innovative service, such as shuttle services, that has received public input may be designated by the Board of Directors as a demonstration project.
+The number and square footage of major office and retail development in the request area should be at a level in similar areas where regular services are currently provided.
+Special consideration may be given to areas with established Transportation Management Associations (TMA) or Community Improvement Districts (CID) for new, supplemental or circulator services.

+Demonstration Status

+Any new bus route or innovative service, such as shuttle services, that has received public input may be designated by the Board of Directors as a demonstration project.
 This demonstration period may extend for a period up to one year from the first date of service on the new route or innovative service.
 During the demonstration period, the Board of Directors may choose to change the new route or innovative service after notification to the existing passenger base.
 Any bus route or innovative service being considered as a "demonstration project" shall be identified as such on the public timetable.

 Monitoring of service that is classified as demonstration will take place monthly for the first three months.
 The frequency of checks will be reduced to tri-annually for the remainder of the demonstration period.
-However, any major changes to the service within this time will require three monthly checks and three subsequent tri-annual checks.
+However, any major changes to the service within this time will require three monthly checks and three subsequent triannual checks.

-• Requests of Board Members: Any request brought to staff from a member or members of the Board of Directors shall be considered as an expressed mobility need of the respective constituency.
+Requests of Board Members

+Any request brought to staff from a member or members of the Board of Directors shall be considered as an expressed mobility need of the respective constituency.

-Requests for Additions/Deletions to Existing Service
+Requests for Additions / Deletions to Existing Service

+Additional Trips

-- Additional Trips The following factors shall be considered for implementation of additional trips on existing routes: - Vehicle loads; not to exceed the maximum load factor per the service standards - Maintaining level of service (i.e., service frequency) while expanding service coverage - Other transit services available in the area that could reasonably satisfy the specified need - The provision of connections with the first or last train with the current first/last trip - Modification of Existing Routes (Rerouting) The following factors shall be considered for modification of existing routes. - Vehicle loads of trips close (in time) to the requested service - Availability of other transit services within 1,500 feet (approximately one quarter mile) of the area of request - The total number of passengers that would be denied service because of the rerouting - Potential for generating additional trips - Impact on schedule adherence - Directness of routing to minimize through-trip delays - Requests for Removal of Trips The following factors shall be considered for implementation of removal of trips on existing routes: - The total number of passengers that would be denied service - Availability of other transit service in the area that could reasonably satisfy the specified need - Historical significance of the route - Fare recovery rate - Community consensus - Public Involvement The involvement of the public/private sector shall be considered where feasible and such considerations shall be documented.
+The following factors shall be considered for implementation of additional trips on existing routes:

+- Vehicle loads; not to exceed the maximum load factor per the service standards - Maintaining level of service (i.e., service frequency) while expanding service coverage - Other transit services available in the area that could reasonably satisfy the specified need - The provision of connections with the first or last train with the current first/last trip

+Modification of Existing Routes (Rerouting)

+The following factors shall be considered for modification of existing routes.

+- Vehicle loads of trips close (in time) to the requested service - Availability of other transit services within approximately one quarter mile of the area of request - The total number of passengers that would be denied service because of the rerouting

+- Potential for generating additional trips

+- Impact on schedule adherence

+- Directness of routing to minimize through-trip delays

+Requests for Removal of Trips

+The following factors shall be considered for implementation of removal of trips on existing routes:

+- The total number of passengers that would be denied service

+- Availability of other transit service in the area that could reasonably satisfy the specified need

+- · Historical significance of the route

+- Fare recovery rate

+- Community consensus

+Public Involvement

+The involvement of the public/private sector shall be considered where feasible and such considerations shall be documented.

-4. Guidelines And Considerations For Major Service Contraction
+Guidelines for Major Service Contraction

-In times of national or regional economic distress, cost containment and/or revenue generating actions taken by the Authority will include a multiple of alternative considerations.
-These options are listed as follows:
+In times of national or regional economic distress, cost containment and/or revenue generating actions taken by the Authority will include a multiple of alternative considerations: